isabella232/Unity-Simulation-Docs/doc/quickstart.md

     ## next, it prompts the user to enter the number of instances to launch
     ## next, it gives an option for the user to enter additional app-params
     ## next, once app-params are handled, the current run definition needs to be saved.
 Next prompt asks for a local location
-    ## finally, there's a prompt to let the user upload the run definition file, which, after successful upload,...
+    ## finally, there's a prompt to let the user upload the run definition file, which, after successful upload...
-    #  ...Outputs Run Definition ID
+    #  ...outputs Run Definition ID

 # Replace <run-def-id> with the ID output by the previous command
 $ USimCLI/mac/usim execute run <run-def-id>